What is an apprenticeship?

 The on-programme training must be directly relevant to the apprenticeship standard.

 There are currently two routes to gain recognition as a professional teacher in the Further Education and Skills sector (at level 5 or above in England).
-One is to obtain the qualification known as The Diploma in Teaching (recent replacement for DET, also known as CertEd/PGCE), and the other is through a Learning and Skills Teacher apprenticeship programme.
+One is to obtain the qualification known as The Diploma in Teaching (recent replacement for DET, also known as CertEd/PGCE), and the other is through a Learning and Skills Teacher apprenticeship programme which is the equivalent of a level 5 qualification.
 Both are based on the Occupational Standards.

 If you choose to take the apprenticeship route, you will partake in paid on-the-job work experience, as well as attending off-the-job training to develop your knowledge, skills and behaviours of the Occupational Standards.
 The apprenticeship programme lasts around 18 months full-time.
 You will need to have a subject specialist mentor who can support your progress and development in the workplace.
 You must achieve maths and English qualifications to at least level 2, prior to your final assessment (known as end-point assessment).
 This assessment also includes observations of your practice, and a professional discussion (known as a viva).
 Grading is fail, pass or distinction.
 However, an apprenticeship is not a formal qualification, but it has a level equal to one, for example, the Diploma in Teaching at level 5.

-The assessment plan can be accessed here.
+The assessment plan gives further information.
 Please check for later versions as things change.

-This book is suitable for anyone working towards the Learning and Skills Teacher apprenticeship programme, as well as the Diploma in Teaching.
+This book by me and Gavin Lumsden is suitable for anyone working towards the Learning and Skills Teacher apprenticeship programme, as well as the Diploma in Teaching.

-Click these links for more information regarding qualifications in the FE and Skills Sector and text books.
+If you wish, you can find out more about qualifications in the FE and Skills Sector and suitable text books for trainee teachers.

 Information and guidance from the Education and Training Foundation is available at the following links: